jbhopkins/bioxtasraw/docs/source/install/mac_gensource.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. _macgen:

 #.
-Install a standalone version of python 3.7 (recommended, not required).
+Install a standalone version of python 3.X (recommended, not required),
+    RAW is tested on 3.7 and 3.8.

 #.
 Install the following python packages (most recent version of each recommended):